jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 This book uses lots of videos.
 I use them to make it clear how widespread middle-class problems are.
 Keep in mind, you'll have to press play on the videos and turn the sound on/off.
 And of course, in all cases, all due credit goes to the media's creators and owners.
+Also, please don't get all bent out of shape about the presenters.

 ## Inner Flap